-I cut my teeth in Nashville Tennessee studios and have sang on a wide variety of projects.
-I have earned a reputation for stacking and blending vocals for a wall of voice, as well as my strong lead vocals for pop and rock.
-My range covers over 3 octaves more on the higher end of the spectrum (more tenor than bass).
-I can change the quality and timber of my voice to be more airy (usually for BGV's) or more strong like leads.
+I cut my teeth in Nashville studios as a session singer but before that was in a band that would later become Paramore.
+I have earned a reputation for stacking and blending vocals for a wall of voices, as well as my strong lead vocals for pop and rock.
+My range covers over 3 octaves and I have sang in every genre.
+I make sure to blend the quality and timber of my voice as needed to fit every project and pride myself on my client services.

-I have worked in some of the best studios in the world and with some of the best musicians I could hope to meet.
-Some of the places I have worked include Blackbird Studios, Darkhorse Studio, Ragtop Recording, Sound Kitchen, Oz Studios and many more smaller establishments around Music City.
+I have been lucky enough to work in some of the best studios in the world including Blackbird Studios, Darkhorse Studio, Ragtop Recording, Sound Kitchen, Oz Studios and other studios around Music City.

-Some names of artists, session players and engineers I have been on projects with or worked for:
+Some names of artists, session players and engineers I have been on projects with/worked for:

 Incredible singer and very professional.

 Randy is amazingly talented, first and foremost.
 But beyond that, he's got a great attitude and is fun to be around.
 His hard rock/metal vocals are unbeatable!

 Amazing vocals, a true professional!!

 Best singer I've ever worked with, hands down.
 This guy is the real deal

 Randall has the distinct advantage of having grown up in a musical family with both his parents accomplished professional singers.
 Additionally he has a father who has taught him studio production and engineering and such tricks of the trade that make his relative youth no disadvantage when laying down complicated vocals in a time limited studio experience.
 Whether in fixing your artist’s final mix or presenting your song demo with the right vocal: Randall has the talent and experience to get the job done.

 If you need a vocalist with an incredibly diverse range, professional, and outstanding ears, Randall is your guy.
 He’s helped me immensely on various projects and is my go-to guy for any project I’m working on.